-THIS CERTIFICATE MUST BE DELIVERED WITH THE DECEASED'S MEDICAL CARD WITHIN FI THE DISTRICT IN WHICH THE PERSON (a) DIED OR (b) WAS ORDINARILY RESIDENT (WITHIN NORTHERN IRELAND) IMMEDIATELY BEFORE DEA FOR INSTRUCTIONS TO INFORMANTS More than one disease led to death (continued) MEDICAL CERTIFICATE OF CAUSE OF DEATH FOR USE OF REGISTRAR (continued) Births and Deaths Registration (Northern Ireland) Order 1976, Article 25(2) Entry No To be signed by a Registered Medical Practitioner WHO HAS BEEN IN ATTENDANCE during the last illness of the deceased person and given to some person required by Statute to give information of the death to the Registrar.
-(SEE OVERLEAF) District Name of Deceased MR. JOHN SMITH Usual Residence 10 GREEN ROAD, ANYTOWN Place of Death WARD 3 ANY 1 OWN AREA HUSPITAL Date of Death MONDAY 13th day of JUNE 20 08 Date on which last seen alive and treated by me for the undermentioned conditions day of 20 $\frac{1}{42} \text{ or } Whether seen after death by me \frac{428}{8} \text{ or } NO$ These particulars not
+THIS CERTIFICATE MUST BE DELIVERED WITH THE DECEASED'S MEDICAL CARD WITHIN FIVE DAYS TO THE REGISTRAR FOR

+(b) WAS ORDINARILY RESIDENT (WITHIN NORTHERN IRELAND) IMMEDIATELY BEFORE DEATH

+MEDICAL CERTIFICATE OF CAUSE OF DEATH FOR USE OF REGISTRAR Births and Deaths Registration (Northern Ireland) Order 1976, Article 25(2) Entry No To be signed by a Registered Medical Practitioner WHO HAS BEEN IN ATTENDANCE during the last illness of the deceased person and given to some person required by Statute to give information of the death to the Registrar.
+(SEE OVERLEAF) District Name of Deceased MR. JOHN SMITH

+Name of Deceased PRC, Conv oral In • • • • • • • • • • • • •

+Usual Residence 10 GREEN ROAD, ANYTOWN

+Place of Death WARD 3 ANYTOWN AREA HOSPITAL

+Date of Death MONDAY 13th day of JUNE 20 .08

+Date on which last seen alive and treated by me for the undermentioned conditions day of 20

+Whether seen after death by me YES or NO

-Whether seen after death by another n nedical practitioner DRANOTHER to be entered in Death Register 11 I CAUSE OF DEATH I Approximate interval between onset and death (years, months, weeks, days, hours) Disease or condition directly leading to death (a) HEPATIC FAILURE due to (or as a consequence of) Antecedent causes Morbid conditions, if any, giving rise to the above cause, stating the underlying condition last.
-II (b) LIVER CIRRHOSIS due to (or as a consequence of) (c) CHRONIC HEPATITIS C INFECTION AND ALCOHOLISM 11 Other significant conditions con- tributing to the death, but not related to the disease or condition causing it. {
+Whether seen after death by another m edical practitioner DRANOTHER These particulars no to be entered in Deat Register I CAUSE OF DEATH I Approximate interval between onset and death (years, months weeks, days, hours) Disease or condition directly leading to death (a) HEPATIC FAILURE due to (or as a consequence of) Antecedent causes Morbid conditions, if any, giving rise to the above cause, stating the underlying condition last.
+II (b) LIVER CIRRHOSIS due to (or as a consequence of) (c) CHRONIC HEPATITIS C INFECTION AND ALCOHOLISM Other significant conditions con- ributing to the death, but not elated to the disease or condition causing it. {